Thought Moments (2004) by Michael Simon Toon.

 and Brighton.
 The questions are simple, but

-they seek to reveal their true nature: their
+they seek to reveal our true nature: our

 There lies a lifetime” – Lou Reed.